-We also consider the work performed by the specialist in light of our knowledge of the College's business and processes and our assessment of audit risk in the particular area.
-For example, we would typically perform the following procedures:
+We consider the work performed by the specialist in light of our knowledge of the College's business and processes and our assessment of audit risk in each area.
+We would typically perform the following:

 - Analyse source data and make inquiries as to the procedures used by the specialist to establish whether the source data is relevant and reliable. - Assess the reasonableness of the assumptions and methods used. - Consider the appropriateness of the timing of when the specialist carried out the work. - Assess whether the substance of the specialist's findings are properly reflected in the financial statements.